Vesting Explanations and Titling Choices

 Tenants in Common: Equal or unequal division of interest between two or more people.
 The percentage each person (or each couple) holds MUST BE SET OUT.
 Each interest is separate – NO RIGHT OF SURVIVORSHIP.
 On death of co-owner, interest passes by will to his devisees or his heirs.
 Example: John Buyer, a single man, as to an undivided 2/3 interest, and Joe and Mary Clark, husband and wife, as joint tenants, as to an undivided 1/3 interest, as tenants in common.

 Trust: Must have pages (usually 1st and last) of the Trust referring to the name of Trust, Trustees, and date signed by the Trustees, or Abstract of Trust.
 ALL trustees, trustors and beneficiaries must be U.S. Citizens.

-Corporation: Articles of Incorporation REQUIRED, # of Directors that constitute a Quorum:_______.
-ALL officers, directors and shareholders must be U.S. Citizens; if not, please notify us immediately.
+Corporation: Articles of Incorporation REQUIRED; ALL officers, directors and shareholders must be U.S. Citizens; if not, please notify us immediately.

 Limited Liability Company: Must have copy of Articles of Organization & Operating Agreement.
 ALL Members MUST BE US CITIZENS.

 General or Limited Partnership: Must have operating agreement and list all General and Limited Partners.
 All partners MUST BE US CITIZENS.